Nonlinear input-output analysis of transitional shear flows using small-signal finite-gain $\mathcal{L}_p$ stability: Nonlinear input-output stability analysis

 Figure~\ref{fig:upper_bound_delta} illustrates the norm of output $\|\boldsymbol{y}_\tau(t)\|$ for Reynolds number $\text{Re} = 200$ and $\delta = 10^{-6}, 10^{-4}, 5\times10^{-3}$ obtained in the same manner as Figure \ref{fig:upper_bound}.
 The results indicate that the overall trend of the output norm remains lower than the theoretical upper bound in Theorem \ref{thm:Liu2020PRE} across different $\delta$, which supports that the SSFG $\mathcal{L}_p$ stability theorem can provide a valid upper bound of the output norm.
 Lower values of $\delta$ result in proportionally lower theoretical upper bound $\xi$ consistent with equation \eqref{eq:xi_simplify_b}.
 Figure \ref{fig:upper_bound_delta} also suggests that reducing the value of $\delta$ does not alter the qualitative behavior of the output response, but only scales down the output magnitude.

-To determine whether the final state in Figures \ref{fig:upper_bound} and \ref{fig:upper_bound_delta} are driven by random forcing, we also conduct numerical simulations driven by initial condition ($\boldsymbol{a}_0\neq \boldsymbol{0}$) without forcing ($\boldsymbol{f}=\boldsymbol{0}$, Figure~\ref {fig:no_forcing_norm_analysis}) and simulations driven by forcing ($\boldsymbol{f}\neq \boldsymbol{0}$) without initial condition ($\boldsymbol{a}_0=\boldsymbol{0}$, Figure~\ref{fig:no_initial_norm_anysis}).
+To determine whether the final state in Figures \ref{fig:upper_bound} and \ref{fig:upper_bound_delta} are driven by random forcing, we also conduct numerical simulations driven by initial condition ($\boldsymbol{a}_0\neq \boldsymbol{0}$) without forcing ($\boldsymbol{f}=\boldsymbol{0}$, Fig.~\ref {fig:no_forcing_norm_analysis}) and simulations driven by forcing ($\boldsymbol{f}\neq \boldsymbol{0}$) without initial condition ($\boldsymbol{a}_0=\boldsymbol{0}$, Fig.~\ref{fig:no_initial_norm_anysis}).
+The non-zero initial condition $\boldsymbol{a}_0$ or non-zero forcing $\boldsymbol{f}$ is based on the same setup as Fig.~\ref{fig:upper_bound}.
 Figure~\ref{fig:no_forcing_norm_analysis} shows that when we have zero forcing term, the response will decay to the laminar base state ($\boldsymbol{y}=\boldsymbol{a}=\boldsymbol{0}$), and the value of $\|\boldsymbol{y}_\tau(t)\|$ can decay to $\sim O(10^{-150})$.
 This value, although much smaller than machine precision, is still larger than the smallest normalized floating-point number of double precision in MATLAB $\sim O(10^{-308})$ that can be checked by \texttt{realmin} command.
-Figure~\ref{fig:no_initial_norm_anysis} shows that when we have zero initial condition, the output norm $\|\boldsymbol{y}_\tau(t)\|$ will build up initially and then saturate into a statistically steady state in the magnitude similar to Figure~\ref{fig:upper_bound}.
+Figure~\ref{fig:no_initial_norm_anysis} shows that when we have zero initial condition, the output norm $\|\boldsymbol{y}_\tau(t)\|$ will build up initially and then saturate into a statistically steady state in a magnitude similar to Figure~\ref{fig:upper_bound}.
 As a result, we can conclude that the final state in Figure~ \ref{fig:upper_bound} is driven by the random input forcing.